Let’s finish off that Farmhouse bench you just built with this simple and beautiful upholstery DIY.

 - Now place the batting back on the foam and board.
 Spread it flat and even again.
 Use the spray adhesive just on the sides of the foam to hold the batting in place.
 Now trim the batting to size.
 You want the batting to reach the bottom of the board on all 4 sides, without wrapping underneath.
 Now trim that extra material off the corners too.

 - Place the fabric on top of the batting.
 Line it up so that you will have a couple inches on all 4 sides wrapping under the bench seat.
 Cut your fabric to size.
 My fabric was cut to 59″x29″.
+Check out this post for my favorite fabric finds on Amazon.

 - Iron or steam your fabric, if needed.
 Be sure to follow the directions for your type of fabric.
 Certain types of loose weaves or delicate fabrics probably shouldn’t be used for this upholstery method.
 Be sure to pick an upholstery fabric.